gkioxari/aims2020_visualrecognition/README.md

 Each lecture will consist of

-* _a video lecture_: Normally, I would give the lecture live but due to the 9hr time difference with the west coast we will instead rely on [Justin Johnson](jj)'s [video lectures](umich_video) for the [EECS 498-007 / 598-005 Deep Learning for Computer Vision](umich) at University of Michigan.
+* _a video lecture_: Normally, I would give the lecture live but due to the 9hr time difference with the west coast we will instead rely on [Justin Johnson][jj]'s [video lectures][umich_video] for the [EECS 498-007 / 598-005 Deep Learning for Computer Vision][umich] at University of Michigan.

 * _a Q&A_: After you have watched the video lecture, I will hold a Q&A session where I will be answering questions regarding the material covered in the lecture.
 There you can ask me any questions or for clarifications.